 If you’ve ever tossed and turned because your neighbor’s dog barked all night, then you know how incredibly frustrating a noisy dog can be.
 Don’t let your pup be “that” dog in your community.
 While it’s perfectly natural for Fido to bark occasionally, excessive barking at unreasonable hours or for long periods is unneighborly.

 The first step in solving nighttime barking is to figure out why it’s happening.
 Here are some reasons why dogs may bark at night.

 1. Barking when unsupervised

-One of the most common reasons for dogs to bark at night is because they are left outside alone.
+One of the most common reasons for dogs to bark at night is because they’re left outside alone.
 When nocturnal critters come out to play, dogs go into high alert and the barking starts.

 What you can do: Training experts say dogs should not be allowed to stay outside all night.
 It’s difficult for dogs to relax with all the nighttime sounds.
 Instead, keep your dog safely indoors when it’s time for bed.
 Consider restricting her to one room while she’s sleeping.
 To cut down on outside noise, choose an interior room away from a busy street or the backyard.

 While we may welcome our dog alerting us when someone’s at the door, it’s a nuisance if she barks at every outdoor sound or movement.
-Especially when you live in neighborhoods where homes are close together or in apartment buildings.
+This is especially true when you live in neighborhoods where homes are close together or in apartment buildings and expect some noise.

 What you can do: Use positive motivation training to desensitize your dog to outside stimuli.
 When she barks at an outside sound, wait for her to stop and immediately give her a high-quality treat and tell her “good quiet.”
 Do this consistently, and she will start to connect silence with a reward.

 3. Your dog may be lonely

 Dogs who are left alone for long hours during the day may be craving attention.
-Once the family retires for the night, a lonely dog may bark when separated from her pack again.
+Once the family retires for the night, a lonely dog could bark when she’s separated from her pack again.